Robots to drones, Australia eyes high-tech farm help to grow food

 Robots and an unmanned air vehicle that are being developed at the University of Sydney had passed field tests at an almond farm in Mildura, Victoria state, said Sukkarieh.

-Propelled by sets of wheels and about the height of a man, the robots were named after the native Mantis shrimp because of the marine crustacean's 16 different colour receptors, capable of detecting up to 12 colours.
-Humans only have four, three of which pick up colours.
+Propelled by sets of wheels and about the height of a man, the robots were named after the native Mantis shrimp because of the marine crustacean's 16 different color receptors, capable of detecting up to 12 colors.
+Humans only have four, three of which pick up colors.

-This capacity to recognize colour already allows the robots to sense whether fruit is ripe.
+This capacity to recognize color already allows the robots to sense whether fruit is ripe.

 "If tomorrow we got an apple, orange or tomato farmer that wants a robot to go up and down these tree crops reliably and accurately, we can do that within six months to a year."